Loans on Tiffany Diamond Jewellery

 Contemporary Tiffany jewellery makes headlines too.
 This includes the Tiffany Aurora, a bespoke necklace crafted for pop icon Lady Gaga for the Golden Globes, which dazzled with its 300 diamonds.

 Contact New Bond Street Pawnbrokers for a confidential discussion or to arrange a private appointment, as the first step to a seamless and reassuringly professional service.
 This includes expedited loans on Tiffany Diamond Jewellery and other high-value items, should you have an urgent need for capital.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.

 Some of the many loans we offer are against various types of fine jewellery: diamond earrings, diamond necklaces, diamond rings, and fine brands of diamond jewelery such as Graff, Van Cleef & Arpels, Bulgari, Harry Winston , Tiffany and Cartier to name just a few.